InsureMO/rainbow-d9/d9-n3/README.md

 |----------------|---------|-------------------------------------------------------------------------------------------------------------|
 | columns        | number  | Number of columns in option arrangement.                                                                    |
 | compact        | boolean | When there are multiple options in a row, whether to display them continuously or in a table column format. |

+### Reaction to Refresh Options

+It is completely consistent with the `Dropdown`, please refer to the previous section.

 ## Calendar, DateTime, Date